Aurelia Chepkirui Rono: Early life and education

 Rono holds a PhD in Business Administration (Finance) from the University of Kabianga, an MBA (Finance) from JKUAT, and a Bachelor of Education (Science) from Egerton University.
 She is a Certified Public Accountant (K) and a member of the Institute of Certified Public Accountants of Kenya (ICPAK).

 Career

 Early career

 Rono has worked in public administration, finance and higher education for more than 15 years, in roles covering budgeting, internal controls and institutional governance.
 She served as a nominated member of the Bomet County Assembly from 2013 to 2017, chairing the Budget and Appropriation Committee, and has taught Economics, Accounting and Business Finance at Bomet University College, Maasai Mara University and JKUAT.

 Principal Secretary for Parliamentary Affairs (2022–present)

 Rono was appointed Principal Secretary in November 2022 following the reorganisation of the national executive.
 As PS, she coordinates policy between the Executive and Parliament and oversees legislative liaison for the Prime Cabinet Secretary’s office.
 Initiatives under the docket include capacity-building and improved tracking of the government’s legislative agenda.

-Research and publications

-Rono has published on public finance and capital markets, including studies on budgeting practices and service delivery in county governments, internal controls in devolved units, and determinants of market share prices at the Nairobi Securities Exchange.